-We are a development stage company with 52 employees as of April 30, 2006.
+We are a development stage company with 77 full-time employees as of March 15, 2007.
+Of these employees, 54 work primarily in research and development and 23 provide administrative services.
 We expect to experience significant growth in the number of our employees and the scope of our operations, particularly in the areas of drug development, regulatory affairs and sales and marketing.
+Assuming our plans and business conditions progress consistent with our current projections, we plan to grow to a total of 90-100 employees by the end of 2007 and to a total of 100-120 employees by the end of 2008.
 To manage our anticipated future growth, we must continue to implement and improve our managerial, operational and financial systems, expand our facilities and continue to recruit and train additional qualified personnel.
 Due to our limited resources, we may not be able to effectively manage the expansion of our operations or recruit and train additional qualified personnel.
 The physical expansion of our operations may lead to significant costs and may divert our management and business development resources.
 Any inability on the part of our management to manage growth could delay the execution of our business plans or disrupt our operations.